 Despite receiving higher public ratings than other criminal justice professionals, public confidence in the police has declined significantly in the last 25 years.
-Research suggests that dissatisfaction with the police is related to how people are treated, not the role that the police perform.
+Research on policing and community engagement suggests that dissatisfaction with the police is related to how people are treated, not the role that the police perform.

 This literature review examines the evidence base for a ‘citizen-focused’ approach to policing and encompasses:

 - Critical success factors in community engagement and neighbourhood policing initiatives.

 - Approaches to improving confidence and satisfaction in the police.